Arbequina

 Arbequina is a cultivar of olives.
 The fruit is highly aromatic, small, symmetrical and dark brown, with a rounded apex and a broad peduncular cavity.
-In Europe, it is mostly grown in Catalonia, Spain, but is also grown in Aragon and Andalusia, as well as California, Argentina, Chile, Australia and Azerbaijan.
+In Europe, it is mostly grown in Catalonia but is also grown in Aragon and Andalusia, as well as California, Argentina, Chile, Australia and Azerbaijan.
 It has recently become one of the dominant olive cultivars in the world, largely under highly intensive, "super high-density" plantation.

 Etymology

 The name comes from the village of Arbeca in the Catalan comarca of Les Garrigues.
 It is said to have been introduced there from Palestine in the 18th century by the Duke of Medinaceli, though this might be just a legend.
 The Arbequina olives that are now grown in Israel were [re-]introduced from Spain.

 Countries of cultivation

-Arbequina is grown in Albania, Algeria, Argentina, Australia: Areas of Adelaide, Buaraba, Loxton, New South Wales, Queensland, South Australia, and Western Australia, Bolivia, Brazil: (Paraná), Chile: Areas of Arica, Huasco, and Limari, Egypt, France: Areas of Alpes-Maritimes and Hérault, Iran (Gilan), Israel, Libya, Mexico: Areas of Aguascalientes, Caborca, and Sonora, Morocco, Peru: Areas of Arequipa and Moquegua, Portugal, Saudi Arabia, Spain: Areas of Albacete, Almeria, Andalucía, Aragón, Avila, Barcelona, Catalonia, Córdoba, Cuenca, Girona, Granada, Guadalajara, Huesca, Lleida, Madrid, Sevilla, Tarragona, Teruel, and Zaragoza, South Africa (Western Cape), Turkey, the United States (Winter Garden Region, Texas), and Uruguaiana, Brazil.
+Arbequina is grown in Albania, Algeria, Argentina, Australia (Areas of Adelaide, Buaraba, Loxton, New South Wales, Queensland, South Australia, and Western Australia), Bolivia, Brazil (Paraná), Chile (Areas of Arica, Huasco, and Limari), Egypt, France (Areas of Alpes-Maritimes and Hérault), Iran (Gilan), Israel, Libya, Mexico (Areas of Aguascalientes, Caborca, and Sonora), Montenegro, Morocco, Peru (Areas of Arequipa and Moquegua), Portugal, Saudi Arabia, Spain (Areas of Albacete, Andalucía, Aragón, Avila, Catalonia, Cuenca, Guadalajara, Madrid), South Africa (Western Cape), Turkey, the United States (Winter Garden Region, Texas), and Brazil (Uruguaiana).